Eleven wedding traditions explained.

 10 What is the tradition behind the first dance?

-Not quite so old – this one is more related to the grand balls of the 18th century.
+Not quite so old, and not originally a wedding tradition – this one is more related to the grand balls of the 18th century.

 Grand balls where normally held in honour of somebody (for instance, a local dignitary) and it was customary for them to take the first dance and “open the dance floor” to their guests for dancing.